shapeshiftONE/onerepo/shapeshift/shapeshift-company.md

 Notable Investors: Earlybird Venture Capital, Blockchain Capital, Digital Currency Group, Bitfinex, Lakestar Venture Capital

-## Acquisitions
+# Acquisitions

-### Portis Acquisition
+## Portis Acquisition

-Portis, an Israeli-based software wallet company founded in May 2018, was acquired by ShapeShift in April 2020 for an undisclosed amount.
+Portis, an Israli-based software wallet company founded in May 2018, was acquired by ShapeShift in April 2020 for an undisclosed amount.
 Voorhees not only praised Portis' SDK, as it was already integrated with the existing ShapeShift platform, but their core values.

 >"After integrating Portis’ SDK into the ShapeShift Platform last year, we recognized the depth of their tech and how closely our values aligned.
 They really built something special, making self-custody extremely easy.
 As our relationship evolved, acquiring Portis became a natural next step."

-### Bitfract Acquisition
+## Bitfract Acquisition

 Bitfract, founded in 2018 and based in Texas by CEO Willy Ogorzaly, was a platform that allowed users to convert their Bitcoin into a variety or "basket" of digital assets in a single transaction.
 The platform enabled investors to simplify the buying, selling, and re-balancing of portfolios through a simple transaction while allegedly saving up to 80% in fees.